-Ajoblanco is another refreshing Spanish soup, served cold.
+Ajoblanco is a refreshing Spanish soup, served cold.
 It’s sometimes referred to as white gazpacho or sopa de ajo (not to be confused with a hot sopa de ajo) and is typical of Andalusia and Extremadura.
 Almáchar in Málaga even has a festival dedicated to ajoblanco, every September 2nd.
-The soup itself is ancient and dates back to a Spain under Moorish rule and possibly beyond that.
+The soup itself is ancient, dating back to Roman Hispania and would definitely have been popular under Moorish rule.
 It’s thought that gazpacho may have originated by flavouring ajoblanco with tomato and other vegetables.

 Ajoblanco recipe (makes about 1 pint):

 2 – 3 slices of stale, Spanish bread

 a handful of blanched, peeled almonds (about 1 cup)